juanbkm/donor2019/content/stories/securing-sustainable-incomes-while-protecting-the-environment.md

 author: Admin
 description: "This is meta description"
 country: Indonesia and the Philippines
-summary: "Threatened by climate change, the Pyanj River Basin is now the center of climate-proofing activities, thanks to a collaborative project by ADB and the Japan Fund for Poverty Reduction."
+summary: "A grant from the Japan Fund for Poverty Reduction has empowered marginalized fisherfolks in Indonesia and the Philippines to run their own alternative businesses while protecting the Coral Reef Triangle."
 project_title: "Regional: Developing Sustainable Alternative Livelihoods in Coastal Fishing Communities in the Coral Triangle: Indonesia and Philippines"
 project_url: "https://www.adb.org/projects/44129-012/main"
 cost: "$2 million"